avigrondz/sora-watermark-remover/STRIPE_SETUP_GUIDE.md

 # 🚀 Stripe Payment Integration Setup Guide

-This guide will help you set up Stripe payments for your Sora Watermark Remover application.
+This guide will help you set up Stripe payments with a credit-based system for your Sora Watermark Remover application.

 ## 📋 Prerequisites